 What is the New Zealand Aotearoa Community Energy Dataset (NZACED)

 This is a dataset of local or community owned renewable energy initiatives in New Zealand.
-It ranges from consumer trust owned networks, to community and Iwi owned renewable energy and energy efficiency projects and municipal projects.
-To provide some context for the current state of the sector, we’ve included a full range of projects from projects that are currently on hold or have not been succesful, through to early feasibility and completed/operational projects.
-The way citizens and communities are connected differs by project.
+It ranges from consumer trust owned networks, to community and Iwi owned renewable energy and energy efficiency projects.
+To provide some context for the current state of the sector, we’ve included a full range of projects including those that are currently on hold or have not been successful, through to early feasibility and fully operational projects.

-In some large trusts, direct participation may be theoretically possible but minimal in practice.
-Other projects in the dataset are small volunteer based.
+In some large trusts, community or individual participation may be theoretically possible but is not common.
+Other projects in the dataset are run by volunteers with comparatively small outputs.
 All meet the broad criteria of community investment and control, but might not be what some assume ‘community’ to mean.

 Why is collecting this data important?

 This dataset provides insight to the scope and nature, barriers and opportunities in the local and community energy sector in Aotearoa New Zealand.
-If we are going to successfully transition to a low carbon economy, it is critically important to understand the contribution of decentralised energy initiatives being developed or already underway.
+To successfully transition to a low carbon economy, it is critically important to understand the contribution of decentralised energy initiatives being developed or already underway.

 Where can you find a detailed breakdown of this data and how it was collected?